-If you are in immediate danger, damage the pipeline (including coming into contact with the pipeline coating) or observe or suspect a leak - even if you are uncertain of the severity - take the following steps:
+If you are in immediate danger, damage the pipeline, or observe or suspect a leak - even if you are uncertain of the severity - take the following steps:

-- Abandon any equipment being used in or near the area, moving upwind of the product release. - Warn others to stay away. - Call 911. - Call the toll-free, 24-hour NEXUS emergency number for your area: 1-855-329-1781. - Follow instructions given to you by local emergency responders and NFXUS.
+- Abandon any equipment being used in or near the area, moving upwind of the product release. - Warn others to stay away.

+Call 911.

+Follow instructions given to you by local emergency responders and NEXUS.